-Bronchiectasis is defined as widened, thickened or permanently damaged bronchial tubes in the lungs.
-Once damaged, they allow bacteria and mucus to accumulate in the lungs.
-This leads to frequent infections and airway blockage.
+Bronchiectasis causes widened, thickened or permanently damaged bronchial tubes in the lungs.
+Generally, if there is damage, bacteria and mucus accumulates in the lungs.
+In addition, this leads to frequent infections and airway blockage.

 There is no available cure for the condition, but it can be managed.
-With proper treatment, an individual can lead a normal life.
+Overall, with proper treatment, an individual can lead a normal life.
 Nevertheless, flare-ups require prompt treatment to maintain oxygen flow to the entire body and prevent further damage to the lungs.

 What are the indications?